 Imagine that a chronically ill man has come to you for psychological services.
 As part of your normal intake procedure, you ask him to sign a consent-for-treatment form and then explain how confidentiality works.
 Those are part of your ethical responsibilities.

 What happens then when you make the clinical recommendation to invite some of his family members to future sessions?
 You may explain the clinical rationale that having a family meeting will allow you to help garner support for him, persuade a specific relative to do a particular task or work toward achieving consensus among family members about an important decision.
 But you will have to assure him that he is your client and that you won’t be abandoning him in favor of one or more of his relatives.
 You will also need to assure him that he is the one who holds the right of confidentiality—to determine what information about him you will and will not be allowed to share with others during the family session.
+Likely, the planning for inclusion of family involves detailed conversation(s) to clarify what is to be discussed with family and how the session with family members will be conducted.

 Caregiver interventions are typically reimbursed in the following ways: